Jeremy98-alt/facebookid-masterV2/README.md

        *  in the second you can connect yourself to your friends and these to the mutual friends with you. you can consider different centrality measures before plotting the nodes

 # Attention
-we didn't report our personal files for privacy!
+we didn't report our personal files for privacy! ... a great pleasure for us, is to thank to Stefano Borzi and Alessio Piazza for the actual idea of part of this project.
+Where takes the foundamentals to the network of friends.